Published in 2000

 Satrapi says that the most important thing for her is understanding people; that they are all similar, regardless of country or culture.
 She adds, “A person laughing or crying means the same thing everywhere in the end.”

-- Persepolis was not originally written in Farsi, Satrapi’s first language, but in French.
+- Persepolis by Marjane Satrapi was not originally written in Farsi, Satrapi’s first language, but in French.
 She did not write her book for an Iranian audience.
-Satrapi’s goal was to provide an alternative outlook into Iran for “westerners” who consumed the false and negative media attention given to Iran at that time.
-When journalists would ask her why she wrote Persepolis, she would answer, “because you didn’t make good your job!”
-There is no official Persian translation of Persepolis, although Satrapi suspects that someone must have done it by now, but she is “not sure”.
+Satrapi’s goal was to provide an alternative outlook on Iran for “westerners” who consumed the false and negative media attention given to Iran at that time.
+When journalists would ask her why she wrote Persepolis, she would answer, “because you didn’t do your job well!”
+There is no official Persian translation of Persepolis, although Satrapi suspects that someone must have done it by now, but she is “not sure.”

 - “Persepolis” is the Greek name for the capital of Persia.
 Selling more than 2 million copies worldwide and taught in schools and colleges, the graphic novel is the first of many small books Satrapi has written about her life growing up in Tehran, Iran.